 2. Paying per lead instead of per hour

-There is a perception that telemarketing has a higher cost-per-lead than other channels, because it does not reach as large an audience as other marketing methods, such as digital or direct mail.
+There is a perception that telemarketing has a higher cost-per-lead than other channels, because it does not reach as large an audience as other marketing methods, such as digital and social channels.
 This perception can lead companies to drive for an immediate ‘cost per lead’ pricing model from the outset of a campaign.
 Unfortunately, this approach runs the risk of focusing too heavily on lead quantity at the expense of quality.

 At face value, the cost of acquiring one lead over another may seem more expensive but this is typically against a rather crude method of measuring ROI.
 It stands to reason that the true return on investment will not become apparent until these leads are closed.
 One lead may convert to a one-off sale while another could open the door to a prosperous business partnership that lasts for decades.
 The life-time value of each customer by definition cannot always be predicted from the outset.